Free Mental Health Assessment

 Published 02/13/2022

-In the United States, approximately 40 million adults deal with anxiety disorders.
-And, of those people, only 36.9 percent get treatment for their anxiety.
-In other words, there are a ton of anxious people — which can make regular things even more difficult to deal with.
+In the United States, approximately 40 million adults live with anxiety disorders.
+In other words, there are a lot of anxious people in the country.

-The good news is, if you’ve found ways to alleviate some of your anxiety and work with your partner to cultivate the supportive, wonderful relationship you deserve, things can get so much better.
+The good news is that anxiety is treatable.
+By finding ways to alleviate some of your anxiety and working with your partner to cultivate the supportive relationship you both deserve, things can get better.

-• Generalized Anxiety Disorder (GAD): One of the more common disorders, GAD is diagnosed if someone has difficulty controlling their anxiety more often than not over a course of six months.
+• Generalized Anxiety Disorder (GAD): GAD is diagnosed if someone has difficulty controlling their anxiety more often than not over the course of six months.

-• Obsessive Compulsive Disorder (OCD): If you feel unable to escape recurrent thoughts and compulsive behaviors (think washing your hands repeatedly), you may be dealing with OCD.
+• Obsessive Compulsive Disorder (OCD): If you feel unable to escape recurrent thoughts and compulsive behaviors, you may be dealing with OCD.
+You can learn more about it in our complete guide.

 • Social Anxiety Disorder: This occurs when you feel overwhelmed in social situations (whether it’s parties or speaking in front of a crowd).
-It’s also sometimes called social phobia.
+Social anxiety is also sometimes called social phobia

 Those who deal with an anxiety disorder can experience a variety of physical and psychological symptoms.
-It’s important to know that not everyone experiences every symptom — different people may experience different manifestations of anxiety.
+Not everyone experiences every symptom — different people may experience different manifestations of anxiety.
 Common symptoms include:

 • Obsessive thoughts you can’t control